chl49/Data-Vis-Subproject-Heatmap/README.md

 Heatmap graph visualizing the number of messages received each month from 6 contacts on social media app Messenger

-Created with HTML AND CSS
+Created with HTML and CSS

 Configured with WebStorm 2021.2.2

 Video: